Jamie Oleksiak: First stint with Dallas

 Following the 2011–12 season, Oleksiak turned professional and was assigned to the Stars' American Hockey League affiliate, the Texas Stars, to begin the 2012–13 season.
 He tallied his first professional point on October 14 in a win over the Charlotte Checkers.
 He later scored his first professional goal, the game-winner, on October 24.
 Through the first 13 games of the 2012–13 season, Oleksiak tallied one goal and four assists to tie for the team lead in scoring among defensemen.
 He continued to produce as the season continued and quickly accumulated two goals and 10 assists through the next 25 games.
 As a result of his outstanding play, Oleksiak earned his first NHL callup on January 15, 2013.
-The callup was shortlived however as he was shortly thereafter re-assigned to the AHL.
+The callup was short-lived however as he was shortly thereafter reassigned to the AHL.
 Upon returning to the AHL, Oleksiak continued to shine offensively and was named to the 2012 AHL All-Star Game in Providence, Rhode Island.
 At the time of the selection, he led the Stars and ranked third amongst all rookies in assists with 20.
 He was also recognized as the AHL's Rookie for the Month of January.

 Shortly after these selections, Oleksiak was recalled to the NHL level on January 31, 2013.
 He subsequently made his NHL debut on February 1 in a 4–3 win over the Phoenix Coyotes.
 Upon making his NHL debut listed at 6-foot-7, Oleksiak became the tallest player in Dallas Stars history to play for the team.
 Over the next five games, he averaged nearly 16 minutes of ice time but remained pointless.
-He eventually tallied his first NHL assist on February 13 in a game against the Calgary Flames but was re-assigned to the AHL the following day.
+He eventually tallied his first NHL assist on February 13 in a game against the Calgary Flames but was reassigned to the AHL the following day.
 Oleksiak played five games for the Texas Stars before being recalled to the NHL level again on February 24.
 Despite playing just five games since February 1, he still ranked first among team defensemen in scoring and plus/minus (+20).
 Oleksiak played a total of 16 games for the Dallas Stars during the 2012–13 season, accumulating two assists, 14 penalty minutes and 11 shots.
 He struggled near the end of his time with the Dallas Stars and had two assists and a minus-5 rating.
 Oleksiak finished his first AHL season with six goals and 27 assists for 33 points through 59 games.
 He also participated in the 2013 Calder Cup playoffs where he tallied one assist through nine games.
 During the 2013 offseason, Oleksiak changed his Dallas Stars jersey number from 43 to 5.